Applying Latex Paint With a Roller: (Can You Do it, Types & How To?)

-The roller you use also depends on the sheen: gloss, semi-gloss, or flat paint requires different rollers because they have different finishes.
+The roller you use depends on the sheen: gloss, semi-gloss, or flat paint requires different rollers because they have different finishes.

 Standard rollers are 7 – 12 inches wide and work well in most situations (near baseboards or ceilings).
 Mini rollers under 5″ are good for tight edges and corners.
 That’s because they’re easier to handle than larger ones due to their smaller size.